Seventeen Maryland Sheriffs Sue State over “Community Trust Act”

 The lawsuit argues that under the Community Trust Act, local correctional facilities and law enforcement agencies are prohibited or limited from detaining individuals for U.S. Immigration and Customs Enforcement (ICE) beyond their scheduled release except in narrowly defined circumstances.
 According to the complaint, these restrictions may result in individuals who pose legitimate public safety concerns being released back into Maryland communities because they do not meet the law’s criteria for continued detention.

-Talbot County Sheriff’s Office (TCSO) says their department was part of a conference call with Governor Wes Moore on Friday, May 22, in which Talbot Sheriff Joseph Gamble asked the Governor is he was aware of the unintended public safety consequences this legislation could have on the state’s communities.
+Governor Wes Moore did not sign the Community Trust Act during his most recent bill signing, but has previously stated he would let it become law without his signature.
+Talbot County Sheriff’s Office (TCSO) says their department was part of a conference call with Governor Moore on May 22, in which Talbot Sheriff Joseph Gamble asked the Governor is he was aware of the unintended public safety consequences this legislation could have on the state’s communities.

 “Governor Moore acknowledged that he and his staff were aware of those potential consequences and expressed a willingness to work with the legislature to address provisions of the bill that he did not support.
 However, rather than vetoing the bill and collaborating with lawmakers and law enforcement during the next legislative session to resolve those concerns, he allowed legislation to become law immediately,” TCSO said in a statement.